Neutron-neutral particle mixing and its observable consequences: Conclusion

-Finally, we point that the Majorana phase can be manifested as a part of the Mukunda-Simon geometric phase and the measurement of such a geometric phase may provide another opportunity for the study of the new physical effects.
-Comparing with neutrinos, neutrons have a much larger mass and interact more strongly with matter, making it more feasible to detect such a geometric phase in the experiments with neutrons.
-The Mukunda-Simon geometric phase may be observed through a neutron interference experiment and the corresponding measurement scheme has been discussed.
-To summarize, $n$-$\eta$ mixing can serve as a versatile platform where many interesting phenomena occur and investigations on such phenomena may open a promising avenue for exploring new physics beyond the SM.
+Finally, we have discussed about the observability of the geometric phase associated with the $n$-$\eta$ mixing.
+The measurement of such a geometric phase may provide another opportunity for the study of the new physical effects.
+Comparing with neutrinos, neutrons have a much larger mass and interact more strongly with matter, making it more feasible to detect such a geometric phase through a neutron interference experiment and a possible measurement scheme has also been suggested.